 Ireland is one of the world’s top golfing destinations.
-This little island has more than 400 golf courses including Ballybunion, County Sligo, Royal County Down and many more.
+This little island has over 400 golf courses including Ballybunion, County Sligo, Royal County Down and many more.
 The best ones are those that sit by the sea.

 The humble potato cooked in many different forms has been part of the backbone of the Irish diet for centuries.
-In the mid 19th century problems with the potato crop lead to a major famine and death and emigration.
+In the mid-19th century problems with the potato crop led to a major famine and death and emigration.
 Indeed, my ancestors moved from Ireland to Australia at this time (my surname is O’Brien).
-Today you will still find potatoes on every menu in Ireland.
+Today, you will still find potatoes on every menu in Ireland.

 17. Irish Stew